 We hope this study will improve the lives of women with epilepsy planning pregnancy.
 This will be achieved by:

 - identifying the stages along the pathway to step in and support; and

-- understanding the outcome of this support that is important from a patient's point of view
+- understanding what outcomes of preconception support are important from a patient's point of view

 Can I take part?

 This study is closed for recruitment.
 I appreciate your interest, and we remain happy to receive e-mail queries about this study and any collaboration.
 Please e-mail the study team on firstname.lastname@example.org for updates about this study and any future research.

 The Epilepsy Preconception study survey involves completing two online surveys a month apart.
 The first online survey has happened, and we are analysing the results and building the second survey.
 Everyone involved in the first survey will receive an email invitation to participate in the second online survey.

 We will remind you of your log-in information and a reminder of your unique study ID.
 Continuing to complete the study confirms your agreement to participate and receive e-mails about the survey completion.
 You will also receive a confirmation e-mail of successful completion.
 We will ask you if you'd like to be kept up-to-date about the study and offer you the option to get involved in the final stage consensus meeting.
 The consensus meeting is optional.
 We will provide further details at the end of the second survey.